fbecart/zinoma/README.md

 ```

 In this example, running `zinoma npm_install` once will execute `npm install`.
-Subsequent runs of `zinoma npm_install` will return immediately -- until `package.json` or `package-lock.json` are modified.
+Subsequent runs of `zinoma npm_install` will return immediately — until the content of `package.json` or `package-lock.json` is modified.

 #### `targets.<target_name>.output_paths`

 This keyword lists the locations where this target will produce its artifacts.
-Similarly to `targets.<target_name>.input_paths`, it should be an array of strings, each representing the path to a file or directory.
+Similarly to `targets.<target_name>.input_paths`, it should be an array of strings, each representing a path to a file or directory.

 If the `--clean` flag is provided to `zinoma`, the files or directories specified in `output_paths` will be deleted before running the build flow.